Treyson-Grange/JukeTUI/README.md

 # JukeTUI

-JukeTUI is a command-line interface (TUI) application that allows users to control Spotify, manage playback, and view pixelated versions of their album covers through an intuitive jukebox system.
+JukeTUI is a tangible user interface (TUI) that allows users to control Spotify, manage playback, monitor the queue, and view pixelated versions of their album covers through an intuitive jukebox system.

 ![JukeTUI App Preview](/screenshots/app-preview.png)